nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 3: `DeleteExCommand` executes. `getFilteredExerciseList()` is called from the Model, to get the latest shown list of exercises.
 If an exercise of the given index exists in the list, it is deleted exercise from `Model`.

+### Autocomplete  feature

+Autocomplete feature uses following classes:

+- `ResultDisplay` - Displays user input.
+- `CommandBox` - CommandBox which consists of `commandTextField`
+- `LogicManager` - Implements logic between models and user interface

+Below is how it works:

+Step 1.
+User enters command `add`.

+Step 2. `commandTextField` in `CommandBox` detects changes in the user input and parse the input into `showAutoCompleteResult()` method in `ResultDisplay`

+Step 3: `ResultDisplay` retrieves a list of commmands from `LogicManager` by `getSuggestionList()`

+Step 4: `ResultDisplay` computes the result to display to the user

+Step 5: `ResultDisplay` display result to the user.

 ![](images/DeleteExDiagram.png)

 ### \[Proposed\] Undo/redo feature